Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

 \subsection{Evaluation on Target Localization}

-We first adopted the task of target localization.
+We first adopted our approach to a target localization task.
 Namely, given a pair of target and observer videos (in what follows, we refer to this pair as \emph{session}), we evaluated how much per-pixel targetness maps in Eq.~(\ref{eq:posterior}) were correlated with ground truth masks.
 Among the 52 sessions in total, we did not use four sessions (two in {\bf Outdoor 2} and another two in {\bf Chat}), where the target and observer sat down side by side and hardly looked at each other.
-For the remaining sessions, we calculated the area under the receiver-operator characteristic curve (AUC) based on the pixel-wise comparisons between per-pixel targetness scores and ground-truth annotations.